CrossingsCon/crossingscon.org/_static/previous-cons.md

 <img src="{{ site.baseurl }}/images/2022/GiveLinguistsSwords-Edited.jpg" class="img-fluid" alt="The Linguistics After Dark team with their new swords #GiveLinguistsSwords">

 After having been postponed, we were able to finally have our convention in-person again!
 CrossingsCon 2022 was held in Montréal, Canada once more on August 5-7, with more than 70 attendees, 11 CrossingsCon Staff, as well as Guests of Honor Megan Whalen Turner, Ursula Vernon, and Diane Duane.
-On Sunday we explored Montréal’s Biodôme, which mostly entailed hiding in the penquin exhibit to beat the heat.
+On Sunday we explored Montréal’s Biodôme, which mostly entailed hiding in the penguin exhibit to beat the heat.

 [wizcon-post]: {{ site.baseurl }}/images/the-original-post.png
 [youtube-playlist-2016]: https://www.youtube.com/playlist?list=PL5nkrJ3R5UQxlANmJm7ErjBxrDxGdYwwT